-- 1. The requirement for an exempt employee to complete and submit detailed records for time worked is up to the discretion of that employee's Department Head and/or the member of Commissioner's Court who is the liaison for that employee's department. - 2.
-Exempt employees should report the usage of paid time off (Vacation, Sick, Holiday, etc.), taken in no less than quarter (1/4) hour increments, on the Bastrop County Exempt Employee Leave Reporting Form. - 3.
-Exempt/salaried employees are expected to be present at their work sites during their normally scheduled work hours.
-If unexcused absences or negative attendance patterns should become recurring problems, employees will be subject to disciplinary action.
+- For detailed instructions on how and when to complete timesheets, employees should check with their immediate supervisor/managers. - b.
+Exempt Employees: - The requirement for an exempt employee to complete and submit detailed records for time worked is up to the discretion of that employee's Department Head and/or the member of Commissioner's Court who is the liaison for that employee's department. - Exempt employees should report the usage of paid time off (Vacation, Sick, Holiday, etc.), taken in no less than quarter (.25) hour increments, on the Bastrop County Exempt Employee Leave Reporting Form or through the computerized Time Entry system (ESS). - Exempt/salaried employees are expected to be present at their work sites during their normally scheduled work hours.
+If unexcused absences or negative attendance patterns should become recurring problems, employees will be subject to disciplinary action. - c.
+Timekeeper/ Supervisor/ Manager: - Maintain an accurate daily record of hours worked.
+Entries should be made daily and not be completed in advance. - Ensure all absences from scheduled work hours are appropriately recorded-and coded. - Supervisors responsible for individual shifts will submit the employee's daily time record to the department timekeeper. - The Department Timekeeper will input time data into the computerized Time Entry system (ESS), if applicable.

-Timekeeper/Supervisor/Manager

-- 1. Maintain an accurate daily record of hours worked.
-Entries should be made daily and not be completed in advance. - 2.
-Ensure all absences from scheduled work hours are appropriately recorded, coded, and initialed by employee. - 3.
-Supervisors responsible for individual shifts will submit the employee's daily time record to the department timekeeper. - 4.
-The Department Timekeeper will input time data into the computerized Time Entry system, if applicable.
 (If the Department uses paper timesheets, these will be reviewed for accuracy and proper authorization, then transferred to the Departmental Bi-weekly Time Report.)
 The completed Departmental time entries/reports must be submitted to HR for payroll processing in accordance with the schedule provided by Human Resources.